 My interest in tackling this HomeKit security automation project was twofold: one we are planning on spending time away from home this year, and two whilst hiking in the Columbia River Gorge I managed to slip on some black ice and break my wrist, Merry Christmas.
 The latter afforded me several months of forced downtime with nothing to do as my dominant hand was the one that broke... badly - sounds like a TV show.

-My goals were to simulate occupancy in the house when there was none, provide some kind of audio alarm from a break-in, enable geo-fencing automations, and provide a means to turn the whole scenario on and off.
+My goals were to simulate occupancy in the house when there was none, provide some kind of audio alarm to ward off unwanted intruders, enable geo-fencing automations, and provide a means to turn the whole scenario on and off.
 This was not easy.
 Unfortunately, Apple does not allow HomeKit to group automations into scenes, this would be the best solution to my problem, however it did not exist at the time of this article.

 The most frustrating hurdle in developing a HomeKit security solution, was the lack of any means to visualize or preview the automations.
 The easiest way I could think of to solve this was to create a spreadsheet displaying accessories over time.
 If any developer, Apple or otherwise, is interested in pursuing this home security automation they must provide a means of previewing the progression of lights coming on and off to prove the randomness and a faithful representation of simulating occupancy.

 One means might be a three dimensional wire frame version of a house with drag and drop accessories, another would be simply to automate the homepage icons, showing them coming on and off over time, perhaps with a darkening of the background to show the progression of sunset to night and perhaps a time clock counting down on the page.
 (See gif here).